-This does not apply for private sales, but when purchasing a vehicle from a dealership, it is good to read up on this law.
+This does not apply to private sales, but when purchasing a vehicle from a dealership, it is good to read up on this law.
 If they sell a lemon there is protection.
 The law provides buyers protection of a product they purchased that has issues that were unknown or unforeseen at purchase.
 Read more about the Consumers Guarantee Act here.

 Change of Ownership

 This can be done online on the NZTA website.
 The buyer and seller will have to complete this online form.
 There are also paper forms at any NZ Post or AA office.
 There is a $9 fee when purchasing the vehicle (buyer) and takes only minutes.

 There are several options to consider when purchasing a vehicle.
 Is it backpacker ready?
 Comfortable?
 What is the resale value?
 How many kilometers?
 What is the overall value/condition?
 Which type of vehicle should I buy?

 Sedan – Cheapest option, if planning to camp will need to carry a tent